ZhangxinruBIT/MoME/README.md

 Please also cite these paper [[MICCAI link]](https://arxiv.org/pdf/2405.10246) and [[TMI link]](https://ieeexplore.ieee.org/abstract/document/10879789) if you are using MoME for your research!

-      @InProceedings{Zhang2024MoME,
+      @inproceedings{zhang2024foundation,
-      author="Zhang, Xinru and Ou, Ni and Basaran, Berke Doga and Visentin, Marco and Gu, Renyang and Ouyang, Cheng and Liu, Yaou and Matthew, Paul M. and Ye, Chuyang and Bai, Wenjia",
+        title={A foundation model for brain lesion segmentation with mixture of modality experts}, author={Zhang, Xinru and Ou, Ni and Basaran, Berke Doga and Visentin, Marco and Qiao, Mengyun and Gu, Renyang and Ouyang, Cheng and Liu, Yaou and                 Matthews, Paul M and Ye, Chuyang and others}, booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention}, pages={379--389},
-      title="A Foundation Model for Brain Lesion Segmentation with Mixture of Modality Experts", booktitle="Medical Image Computing and Computer Assisted Intervention -- MICCAI 2024", year="2024",
-      publisher="Springer International Publishing",
+        year={2024},
+        organization={Springer}
       }

-      @ARTICLE{Zhang2025MoME,
+      @ARTICLE{10879789,
-        author={Zhang, Xinru and Ou, Ni and Basaran, Berke Doga and Visentin, Marco and Qiao, Mengyun and Gu, Renyang and Matthews, Paul M. and Liu, Yaou and Ye, Chuyang and Bai, Wenjia}, journal={IEEE Transactions on Medical Imaging},
+        author={Zhang, Xinru and Ou, Ni and Doga Basaran, Berke and Visentin, Marco and Qiao, Mengyun and Gu, Renyang and Matthews, Paul M. and Liu, Yaou and Ye,         Chuyang and Bai, Wenjia}, journal={IEEE Transactions on Medical Imaging},
-        title={A Foundation Model for Lesion Segmentation on Brain MRI with Mixture of Modality Experts}, year={2025},
+        title={A Foundation Model for Lesion Segmentation on Brain MRI With Mixture of Modality Experts}, year={2025},
-        volume={Early Access},
-        number={Early Access},
-        pages={1-1},
+        volume={44},
+        number={6},
+        pages={2594-2604},
+        keywords={Image segmentation;Lesions;Brain modeling;Imaging;Foundation models;Biomedical imaging;Magnetic resonance imaging;Training;Context                      modeling;Three-dimensional displays;Foundation model;mixture of experts;brain imaging;brain lesion segmentation},
         doi={10.1109/TMI.2025.3540809}}